This BLOG On Qualifying For Mortgage With Recent Late Payments Was UPDATED And PUBLISHED On July 23rd, 2020

 - But the Automated Underwriting System will recognize the recent late payments and may render an automated approval

-Solutions To Getting The Recent Late Payments Removed Off Credit Report
+Mortgage With Recent Late Payments: Solutions To Getting Recent Late Payments Removed Off Credit Report

-One of the solutions in getting late payments removed off credit report is to contact creditor.
+One of the solutions in getting late payments removed off credit reports is to contact the creditor.
 See if they can remove the recent late payments off credit report on a one time mercy basis.

-- Consumers who have been timely with creditor and have always paid monthly payments on time, creditor may remove the recent late payments as a one time courtesy off credit report
+- Consumers who have been timely with the creditor and have always paid monthly payments on time, the creditor may remove the recent late payments as a one time courtesy off the credit report

 - If the customer service representative says no, politely ask to speak to a supervisor